THE-Quaddriver/Troller-Transformer-schematics/README.md

 *   **Work at your own risk:** I am not responsible for any damage to your equipment, property, or personal injury resulting from the use of these schematics.
 *   **Accuracy:** While I have done my best to trace these circuits, they may contain errors or reflect specific production runs that differ from your unit.

+### License
+This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+© 2024 [Ed Graffius/THE-Quaddriver].